civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 48

-The Minister **must** keep a public record of notations of violations or default that appear on any record that the Minister may keep respecting persons **or vessels** under this Act.

-> **Explanatory Note**:
-> Existing text of section 48:
-> *Existing Text*:
-> > The Minister shall keep a public record of notations of violations or default that appear on any record that the Minister may keep respecting persons under this Act.
+The Minister must keep a public record of notations of violations or default that appear on any record that the Minister may keep respecting persons or vessels under this Act.

 ### Section 85

 Paragraph 51(c) of the Act is replaced by the following:

-designating violations that may be proceeded with by issuing notices of violation and fixing a penalty or a range of penalties in respect of each such violation, up to a maximum of $**250,000** but in any event not greater than the maximum fine that would be payable if the violation were proceeded with by way of summary conviction;
+designating violations that may be proceeded with by issuing notices of violation and fixing a penalty or a range of penalties in respect of each such violation, up to a maximum of $250,000 but in any event not greater than the maximum fine that would be payable if the violation were proceeded with by way of summary conviction;

 respecting persons who can request a review on behalf of a vessel in relation to an alleged violation by the vessel;

 respecting the service of documents, including the proof of their service and the circumstances under which they are deemed to have been served, on a vessel; and

-> **Explanatory Note**:
-> Relevant portion of section 51:
-> *Existing Text*:
-> > The Governor in Council may make regulations
-> >
-> > designating violations that may be proceeded with by issuing notices of violation and fixing a penalty or a range of penalties in respect of each such violation, up to a maximum of $25,000 but in any event not greater than the maximum fine that would be payable if the violation were proceeded with by way of summary conviction; and
+### Section 85.1

+The Act is amended by adding, after section 51, the schedule set out in the schedule to this Act.

 ### Transitional Provisions